* One dead in Rockport, Texas, mayor says

 * Buildings damaged, towns flooded on coast

-ROCKPORT, Texas, Aug 26 (Reuters) - The most powerful storm to hit Texas in more than 50 years has killed at least one person and is now threatening catastrophic flooding as it lumbers inland and dumps torrential rains, authorities said on Saturday.
+ROCKPORT, Texas, Aug 26 (Reuters) - The most powerful storm to hit Texas in more than 50 years has killed at least one person and is now threatening catastrophic flooding as search and rescue teams deploy to the hardest-hit zones, authorities said on Saturday.

-Harvey hit Texas, the heart of the U.S. oil and gas industry, late Friday as a Category 4 hurricane with winds of 130 miles per hour (209 km per hour), making it the strongest storm to strike Texas since 1961.
+Harvey slammed into Texas, the heart of the U.S. oil and gas industry, late Friday as a Category 4 hurricane with winds of 130 miles per hour (209 km per hour), making it the strongest storm to strike the state since 1961.

-In Rockport, which took a direct hit from the storm, the streets were flooded and strewn with power lines and debris on Saturday.
+The town took a direct hit from the storm and had streets flooded and strewn with power lines and debris on Saturday afternoon.
 At a recreational vehicle sales lot, a dozen vehicles were flipped over and one had been blown into the middle of the street.
+By Saturday evening, a convoy of military vehicles had arrived in the Rockport area with people and equipment to help in the recovery efforts, and town officials announced an overnight curfew for residents.

 Harvey was a Category 4 hurricane on the Saffir-Simpson scale when it hit the coast, the second-highest category, and the most powerful storm in over a decade to come ashore anywhere in the mainland United States.